 For the purposes of this section, the Service entails biometric personal identity verification as described in section 5.1 and additional activity history and identity fraud checks as described in section 13.5.
 Should there be any inconsistency or ambiguity between the terms of this section and any other part of this document, these terms shall prevail.

-13.1 The Service is used by Veriff’s Clients to verify your identity, for example for conducting digital DBS, Right to Work or Right to Rent checks.
+13.1 The Service is used by Veriff’s Customers to verify your identity, for example for conducting digital DBS, Right to Work or Right to Rent checks.
 This identity verification is conducted under the requirements foreseen in the Department for Culture, Media and Sport’s UK Digital Identity and Attributes Trust Framework (UKDIATF).

-13.2 In the context of the Service, Veriff processes End-User Personal Data as directed by our Clients for the provision of the Service, whereas our Clients are the Data Controllers and Veriff is the Data Processor.
+13.2 In the context of the Service, Veriff processes End-User Personal Data as directed by our Customers for the provision of the Service, whereas our Customers are the Data Controllers and Veriff is the Data Processor.
 Veriff is a Data Controller for compiling and retaining reports.
 Veriff is jointly a Data Controller with Cifas, a company registered in England and Wales under company number 02584687 and with registered office at 6th Floor Lynton House, 7-12 Tavistock Square, London WC1H 9LT (Cifas) for conducting identity fraud checks against and filing reports to the databases operated by Cifas.

 13.3 Personal Data processing activities and legal basis.
-For offering the Service to the Client, including for sharing your identity verification details with the Client, Veriff relies on the legal basis ensured by the Client, as is described in section 5.1.
+For offering the Service to the Customer, including for sharing your identity verification details with the Customer, Veriff relies on the legal basis ensured by the Customer, as is described in section 5.1.
 On the basis of Veriff’s legitimate interest in fraud (or otherwise unlawful and dishonest conduct) prevention, detection and investigation, Veriff conducts identity fraud checks against database operated by Cifas, and if Veriff suspects fraudulent activity, then Veriff may compile and retain reports and file these to Cifas.
 In the context of the Service, Veriff does not process your Personal Data for marketing purposes or in any other way not described in this Privacy Notice.

 13.4 For the purposes of the Service, the Personal Data described in section 4.1 are being collected and processed.
 The Personal Data is retained as described in section 10.